Automated Multi-Touch Attribution in Logistics

 Why logistics sales cycle length breaks standard attribution windows

 Generic attribution tools default to 7-30 day conversion windows built for e-commerce.
-Logistics contract negotiations run 60-120 days before a first shipment moves.
+Logistics contract negotiations commonly run 30-120 days before a first shipment moves, depending on contract type.
 If your attribution window is misconfigured for your specific contract mix - spot freight versus dedicated lanes versus 3PL agreements - the system will undercount the influence of early-stage broker outreach and carrier procurement campaigns, skewing budget decisions toward bottom-funnel channels that only close deals others already warmed.

 The human review loop is not optional for broker-sourced volume